jafriyie1/goanime/README.md

 ## Disclaimer

 As of right now this application is still very raw.
 I can't guarantee that it will work for your machine due to the fact that I haven't written full tests for potential pitfalls.
-This program also only works for subbed anime.
-That will change soon.

 ## Upcoming Features
-- Allow Dubbed versions of shows (Not Completed)
+- Allow Dubbed versions of shows (Completed)
-- Allow users to put more than one episode (Finished!
-But it is still in Alpha!)
+- Allow users to put more than one episode (Completed)
-- Include search feature of possible shows (Finished!)
+- Include search feature of possible shows (Completed)
-- Create GUI App
-- Easy installation and cross compatability (Finished!)
+- Easy installation and cross compatability (Completed)